Best white wine selections for 2025

 Spanish white wine

-Spain is the third-largest wine producer in Europe.
-While red wine dominates in volume, Spanish white wine is widely recognized and appreciated for its freshness, structure and character.
+Spain is the third largest wine producer in Europe together with Italy and France.
+While red wine dominates in volume, Spanish white wine is widely recognized and appreciated for its freshness, acidity and bold character.

 We’ve selected three Spanish white wines you can enjoy on any occasion: